 If you are a supplier of goods/services having annual income exceeding or expected to exceed SGD1 million, it is mandatory to register with the Comptroller.
 If you are a supplier who does not fall into this income bracket, you can still apply for voluntary registration.
 In this case, the Comptroller determines whether to approve your registration or not.
 After voluntary registration, it becomes mandatory to remain so for at least two years.

-GST services by ACHI BIZ helps make the process of registration, compliance and filing more convenient.
+GST services by ACHI helps make the process of registration, compliance and filing more convenient.
 We have experienced staff on GST services who help your Company with the following processes:

 Registration for GST

 ACHI applies for registration of GST on your Company’s behalf with the Inland Revenue Authority of Singapore .
 We will follow up with all the queries with regard to the registration.

 We provide an assessment for determining the effect of GST registration on your business and customers.
 We will provide recommendations based on this assessment for the ideal GST filing period for your business.
 You can take advantage of our bi-annual or quarterly GST filing services.

 The corporate tax rate is at 17% currently.
 Tax will only be imposed at the corporate level and Singapore dividends in the hands of the company’s shareholders are tax exempt.